Kerepēhi Raw Water Upgrades

 We’ll keep you up to date right here on every step of the upgrade.

-Why are these tanks needed?
+Why are the two tanks needed?

 At its previous processing throughput, the water treatment plant held about 24-hours of raw water reserves.
 The water supply was influenced by the tidal conditions of its source, the Waihou River.
 It could also be adversely affected by severe weather events.